sbliven/buildblocks/MPI/elegant/README.md

 >
 Go down for PSI build instructions!

-Instructions to setup `epics/base`, `epics/extensions` compile `SDDS` and `elegant`:
+Instructions to setup `epics/base`, `epics/extensions` compile `SDDS` and `elegant`.
+The instructions to build from source are almost at the end of the page:

 https://www.aps.anl.gov/Accelerator-Operations-Physics/Software/installationGuide_Linux

->
-Instructions to compile from source are almost at the end of the page!

 Instructions to build `Pelegant`: